 Reasoning Processes

-The APWH course consists of six overarching themes that help students make connections between concepts.
-These themes are designed to develop historical thinking and analyzing skills that are required to ace the APWH exam.
-The College Board® defines these six themes as follows:
+The APWH: Modern course consists of 6 overarching themes that help you make connections between concepts.
+These themes are designed to help you develop the historical thinking and analyzing skills that are required for the APWH: Modern exam.
+The College Board® defines these 6 themes, which can be found throughout the 9 AP World History units, as:

 -